The Oil Painting Medium Nobody Fully Explains

 Cost Comparison: Medium W to Water-mixable Oils.

-If you mix in the Medium W at the suggested 2:1 ratio, you get the best flow and make cleaning easier with water.
-This means that for every small squeeze of paint, you need to add roughly twice as much fluid or gel medium.
+If you mix in the Medium W, this means that for every small squeeze of paint, you need to add half f as much fluid or gel medium.

 When you scale that up across six or eight colours on your palette, you can end up using quite a lot of medium, which quickly adds to the cost.